 Interdepartmental

-IDP 102 Thinking Through Race (1 Credit)
+IDP 102 Thinking Through Race and Its Intersections (1 Credit)

 This course offers an interdisciplinary, historical and critical examination of race in the United States.
 Although race is no longer held by scientists to have any biological reality, it has played a central role in the formation of legal codes, definitions of citizenship, economics, culture and identities.
 Where did the concept of race come from?
 How has it changed over time?
 What pressures does it continue to exert on our lives?
-By bringing together faculty from a variety of programs and disciplines, and by looking at a range of cultural texts where racial distinctions and identities have been constructed and contested, this class presents students an understanding of how and why race matters.
+By bringing together faculty from a variety of programs and disciplines, and by looking at a range of cultural texts where racial distinctions and identities have been constructed and contested, this course presents students an understanding of how and why race matters.
 S/U only.

 Fall, Spring, Variable